NakhlehLab/Phylovar/README.md

 ## Reproducibility
+Here are the instructions for reproducing the results of the TNBC data containing 32 single-cells from a triple-negative breast cancer patient that is presented in the Phylovar paper.
+### Filtering the non-informative sites
-To run Phylovar on an example dataset whose results are presented in the paper, you would need to install SCIPhi following the instructions at its Github repository https://github.com/cbg-ethz/SCIPhI
+To run Phylovar on an example dataset whose results are presented in the paper, you would need to install SCIPhi following the instructions at its Github repository https://github.com/cbg-ethz/SCIPhI.
+After installation, copy the modified scripts named
 ## Contact
 If you have any questions, please contact edrisi@rice.edu